nardoz-dev/LiVeSe/docs/1stdelivery/technology.md

 ![](https://github.com/nardoz-dev/projectName/blob/main/docs/1stdelivery/pictures/IoTNetworkDiagram.png)

 ## Brief Description
 > Our station communicate via MQTT over LORA.
 Each sensor node publishes over a different topic, one topic for one sensor.
-The gateway act as MQTT-SN broker e recives data from one node it sends it to the cloud-based backend.
+The gateway act as MQTT-SN broker.
->
+> ProxyServer collect data from ambient sensor , save it on the AWS (AmazonWebServices) and push notification about safety road.